 What is a reverse mortgage?

 - A reverse mortgage is a home-secured loan that's exclusively for homeowners and homebuyers age 62 and older.
 It allows you to convert some of the equity in your home into income-tax-free funds you can use as you choose, while you continue to own and live in your home.
-Most reverse mortgages are Home Equity Conversion Mortgages (HECMs), which are insured by the Federal Housing Administration (FHA).*
+Most reverse mortgages are Home Equity Conversion Mortgages (HECMs).*

 *This is not tax advice, please consult a tax professional.

 - You may be eligible for a reverse mortgage if you are at least 62 years old, own and have sufficient equity in your home, and live in the home as your primary residence.

 What if I still owe money on a first or second mortgage?

 - You may still be eligible.
 Proceeds from your reverse mortgage would first be used to pay off any existing mortgage(s).
 This means the balance of your existing mortgage(s) will be added to the balance of your reverse mortgage.